Prominent types of prion diseases include

 Prion diseases result from misfolding of a normal cell-surface brain protein called cellular prion protein (PrPC), whose exact function is unknown.
 Misfolded prion proteins are called prions or scrapie PrP (PrPSc—from the name of the prototypic prion disease of sheep).

-Prions (PrPSc) are pathogenic and often infectious.
+Prions (PrPSc) are pathogenic and transmissible.
 They produce prion disease by

 Normal PrPC is water soluble and protease sensitive, but a large percentage of PrPSc is water insoluble and markedly resistant to protease degradation (similar to beta-amyloid in Alzheimer disease, which PrPSc resembles), resulting in slow but inexorable cellular accumulation and neuronal cell death.
 Accompanying pathologic changes include gliosis and characteristic histologic vacuolar (spongiform) changes, resulting in dementia and other neurologic deficits.
 In acquired prion diseases, symptoms and signs develop months to years after the initial exposure to PrPSc.